-- ✓ With certified Clean Idle engine and while queuing in unrestricted areas

 - ☑ In adverse weather conditions

-- ☑ Using a power take-off device
+- ☑ Using power take-off devices

 - ☑ In traffic

-- ☑ During mechanical failure
+- During mechanical failure

-- For certain inspections
+- ✓ For certain inspections

 What are the benefits of not idling?

 🚺 Save money

 - Restarting a truck uses less fuel than idling. - Between 1⁄2 and 1 gallon of fuel is used for every hour of idling. - At \$4 per gallon, a diesel truck idling for only an hour per work day can cost \$500-\$1000 annually. - Save on maintenance costs and increase the life of the vehicle: Idling an engine can cause twice the wear and tear on engines as driving at regular speeds. - A Quieter for your neighbors - Less air pollution means fewer illnesses and deaths from lung and heart diseases